petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

 ## Publishing Your Changes

 When you've finished making your changes, you can publish them immediately or schedule them to be published at a later time.
-Once published, a publication is listed in the *History* tab of the Publications application.
+Once published, a publication appears in the *History* tab of the Publications application.
 This maintains a clear audit trail that you can use review and revert site changes when needed.
 See [Reverting Changes](./reverting-changes.md) for more information.

 When you begin the publishing process, Liferay performs a compatibility check to determine if there are any conflicts between the publication and production.
 If there are conflicts, DXP notifies you.
 While some conflicts are resolved automatically, others require manual resolution.
 Resolving all conflicts is necessary for publishing changes.
 See [Resolving Conflicts](./resolving-conflicts.md) for more information.